 ‘Counterculture’ emerged as a term in the late 1960s and has been re-deployed in more recent decades in relation to other forms of cultural and socio-political phenomena.
 This volume provides an essential new academic scrutiny of the concept of ‘counterculture’ and a critical examination of the period and its heritage.
 Recent developments in sociological theory complicate and problematize theories developed in the 1960s, with digital technology, for example, providing an impetus for new understandings of counterculture.
 Music played a significant part in the way that the counterculture authored space in relation to articulations of community by providing a shared sense of collective identity.
 Not least, the heady mixture of genres provided a socio-cultural-political backdrop for distinctive musical practices and innovations which, in relation to counterculture ideology, provided a rich experiential setting in which different groups defined their relationship both to the local and international dimensions of the movement, so providing a sense of locality, community and collective identity.

-Contents: Preface: dissent within dissent, Jedediah Sklower; Introduction: Counter cultures and popular music, Sheila Whiteley; Reappraising ‘counterculture’, Andy Bennett.
-Section I Theorising Countercultures: Break on through; the counterculture and the climax of American modernism, Ryan Moore; The banality of degradation: Andy Warhol, the Velvet Underground and the trash aesthetic, Simon Warner; Were British subcultures the beginnings of multitude, Charles Mueller.
-Section II Utopias, Dystopias and the Apocalyptic: The rock counterculture from modernist Utopianism to the development of an alternative music scene, Christophe Den Tandt; ‘Helter skelter’ and 60s revisionism, Gerald Carlin and Mark Jones; Apocalyptic music and countercultural Christian influences, Shawn David Young; Nobody’s army: contradictory cultural rhetoric in Woodstock and Gimme Shelter, Gina Arnold.
-Section III Sonic Anarchy and Freaks: The long freak out: unfinished music and countercultural madness in avant-garde rock of the 1960s and 1970s, Jay Keister; The Grateful Dead and Friedrich Nietzsche: transformation in music and consciousness, Stanley J. Spector; Scream from the heart: Yoko Ono’s rock and roll revolution, Shelina Brown; From countercultures to suburban cultures: Frank Zappa after 1968, Benjamin Halligan.
-Section IV Countercultural Scenes - music and Place: Countercultural space does not persist: Christiana and the role of music, Thorbjörg Daphne Hall; A border-crossing soundscape of pop: the auditory traces of subcultural practices in 1960s Berlin, Heiner Stahl; Music and countercultures of Italy: the Neapolitan scene, Giovanni Vacca; Bibliography; Discography; Filmography; Index.
+Contents: Preface: dissent within dissent, Jedediah Sklower; Introduction: Countercultures and popular music, Sheila Whiteley; Reappraising ‘counterculture’, Andy Bennett.
+Part I Theorising Countercultures: Break on through; the counterculture and the climax of American modernism, Ryan Moore; The banality of degradation: Andy Warhol, the Velvet Underground and the trash aesthetic, Simon Warner; Were British subcultures the beginnings of multitude?, Charles Mueller.
+Part II Utopias, Dystopias and the Apocalyptic: The rock counterculture from modernist Utopianism to the development of an alternative music scene, Christophe Den Tandt; ‘Helter skelter’ and Sixties revisionism, Gerald Carlin and Mark Jones; Apocalyptic music: reflections on countercultural Christian influence, Shawn David Young; Nobody’s army: contradictory cultural rhetoric in Woodstock and Gimme Shelter, Gina Arnold.
+Part III Sonic Anarchy and Freaks: The long freak out: unfinished music and countercultural madness in avant-garde rock of the 1960s and 1970s, Jay Keister; The Grateful Dead and Friedrich Nietzsche: transformation in music and consciousness, Stanley J. Spector; Scream from the heart: Yoko Ono’s rock and roll revolution, Shelina Brown; From countercultures to suburban cultures: Frank Zappa after 1968, Benjamin Halligan.
+Part IV Countercultural Scenes - Music and Place: Countercultural space does not persist: Christiania and the role of music, Thorbjörg Daphne Hall; A border-crossing soundscape of pop: the auditory traces of subcultural practices in 1960s Berlin, Heiner Stahl; Music and countercultures in Italy: the Neapolitan scene, Giovanni Vacca.
+Bibliography; Discography; Filmography; Index.

 About the Editor: Sheila Whiteley is Professor Emeritus, the University of Salford, Visiting Professor, Southampton Solent University, UK and Research Fellow, the Bader International Study Centre, Queen’s University (Canada).
-Among her publications are The Space Between the Notes: Rock and the Counter Culture (1992); Women and Popular Music (2000); and Too Much Too Young: 2005).
-She is currently editing (with Shara Rambarran) the OUP Handbook of Music and Virtuality.A PhD candidate in cultural history and communication sciences (university of Paris 3), Jedediah Sklower teaches popular music history and aesthetics at the Catholic University of Lille.
+Among her publications are The Space Between the Notes: Rock and the Counter Culture (1992); Women and Popular Music (2000); and Too Much Too Young (2005).
+She is currently editing (with Shara Rambarran) the OUP Handbook of Music and Virtuality.A PhD candidate in cultural history and communication sciences (university of Paris 3), Jedediah Sklower teaches communication studies at Sciences Po Paris and popular music history and aesthetics at the Catholic University of Lille.
 He has been a member of the editorial team of the French journal of popular music studies Volume! since 2008.
 He published Free jazz, la catastrophe féconde.
 Une histoire du monde éclaté du jazz en France (1960-1982) (L’Harmattan, 2006), edited a special issue of Volume! dedicated to 'listening' (Éditions Mélanie Seteun, 2013).
-He also co-organized the 'Changing the Tune: Popular Music and Politics in the XXIst century' international conference in June 2013, with Alenka Barber-Kersovan (ASPM) and Elsa Grassy (IASPM-bfe).
+He also co-organised the 'Changing the Tune: Popular Music and Politics in the XXIst century' international conference in June 2013, with Alenka Barber-Kersovan (ASPM) and Elsa Grassy (IASPM-bfe).

 To order this book visit www.ashgate.com or email firstname.lastname@example.org